Built for automotive manufacturers, the Connected Vehicles platform connects over 20 million vehicles across 150 countries.

 Demo Tools Design Goals

-• Prioritize supporting the product related features
+- Prioritize visualizing the demo related features

-• Focus on easy-to-understand by viewer
+- Focus on easy-to-understand by viewer

 Connected Vehicles platform is designed to be a generic product.
 After we signed the contact with our customers, there are plenty of design needs to be updated to adapt the customer's system and environment.
 The product design focus switch from generic user to specific customer, and the customization work may change the existing design significantly.